-The registry will produce an interim report after 5 years of accrual and a final comprehensive study report will be developed after the conclusion of the registry.
+The registry will produce annual interim progress reports, and a final comprehensive study report will be developed after the conclusion of the registry.

-The interim report will present the registry design, methodology, and results to date, including the number of enrolled participants, their demographics and characteristics, and their outcomes, by study cohort.
+Each annual interim report will present the registry design, methodology, and results to date, including the number of enrolled participants, their demographics and characteristics, and their outcomes, by study cohort.
 As needed, strategies will be considered to support increased enrollment and improved representativeness.
+The 4th annual interim report in 2028 will include a feasibility assessment that discusses the potential to meet enrollment targets within the US.